tomjoht/simplifying-complexity/_docs/reduction-layering-distillation.md

 <figure><img src="images/wordpress_pd.png"/><figcaption>The WordPress UI shows an example of progressive disclosure: The user sees some information in the UI followed by a link for more detail if desired.</figcaption></figure>

 Web designers often consider progressive information disclosure in deciding how to layer information on a website.
 A website might begin with a few large category choices on the homepage.
 At the second level (which appears after users select a homepage category), more information is presented.
-At the third-level, additional information is made available, and so on.
+At the third level, additional information is made available, and so on.
 But you don't overwhelm the user with all information choices up front.
 The same layering strategy can be used directly in documentation (not just in user interfaces or commercial sites).

 (By the way, I'm not a huge fan of the term "progressive information disclosure."
 I prefer the term "layers" or "progressive information detail," since "disclosure" suggests that you find out unwanted or negative information little by little.
 Like a doctor who lets you know little by little the details of a debilitating disease, or an insurance agent who slowly explains what is not covered, or a kid who wrecked his or her parent's car and slowly discloses that he not only dented the bumper, but also took out the neighbor's fence, injured a dog, and broke one of the windows ... and lost the keys ... and was slightly intoxicated ... and also failed a math test.)